dtcenter/METplus/docs/Contributors_Guide/github_workflow.rst

        .. figure:: figure/how_to_edit_file.png

+6. Make sure Continuous Integration (CI) have passed.
+If not, ask the requestor make changes.

+7. Before moving on, make sure "All checks have passed."

-6. A reviewer has three possible options:
+8. A reviewer has three possible options:

    * **Comment**: Submit general feedback without explicitly approving the changes or requesting additional changes.